NeuroSpicy-Salsa/neurospicy-salsa/_posts/2026-04-21-unfiltered-too-many-tabs.md

 This blog is a deep dive into my life and what it’s actually like living with the **NeuroSpicy Salsa**.
 We’re going to get into:
 * **The "Before and After":** Life before and after the right diagnosis and treatment.
 * **The Corporate Jungle:** Navigating a career and the job market when you don't fit the "standard" mold.
-* **Home Life & Parenting:** Raising three neurodivergent boys while navigating chronic pain and my own internal 50-person shouting match.
+* **Home Life & Parenting:** Raising three neurodivergent boys while navigating chronic pain and my own personal journey.
 Stick around—it’s about to get even spicier.